Clearwater Beach Rules & Information

 No Alcohol

-No alcohol is permitted on Clearwater's public beaches.
+No alcohol or other intoxicants are permitted on Clearwater's public beaches.

 No Smoking